rustfoundation/foundation.rust-lang.org/grants/event-support-grants.md

 <br>
 <p>Rust Event Support Grants exist to support Rust-related events, both in-person and virtual.</p>
 <br>
-<p>Theses grants help provide financial support for individuals, groups, and organizations to help cover the costs they incur in running events that support the Rust community.</p>
+<p>Theses grants help provide financial support for individuals, groups, and organizations to help cover the costs they incur in running non-profit-making events that support the Rust community.</p>
 <br>

 <style>